quarkusio/quarkus/examples/README.md

 Strict contains one JPA entity that is here for the JPA core work.
 Please ignore.

+This deployment uses a 'war' packaging, but still results in the same output with a runnable jar and a native image.

 ### Permissive

 Permissive exercise all frameworks including the ones needing `-H:+ReportUnsupportedElementsAtRuntime`